Frequently Asked Questions

 Our long-term goal is to transform the existing rail corridor into the backbone of a robust countywide transportation system.
 We foresee a modern, reliable, efficient and climate conscious system that provides maximum mobility, car-free travel options, easy access throughout the county, and serves as many people as possible while allowing them to enjoy coastal beauty.
 The trail can be completed by 2030.
 Rail service will follow.

-A multi-use corridor with multi-modal connections gives everyone access to more options to get to work, school or recreation.
-Level-boarding passenger rail service running parallel to a wide, flat and level trail provides independent transportation options to more people, including those with mobility challenges.
+Level-boarding passenger rail service running parallel to a wide, flat, and level trail provides independent transportation options to more people, including those with mobility challenges.
+A high-quality integrated transportation network with smooth transfers makes it easy for people to get to school and work without needing the expense of a car.

 The 32-mile trail will run from Davenport to Watsonville along the existing rail line.
 It will be within 1 mile of 92 parks, 44 schools and half of the county’s population.
 The 22-mile passenger rail service will be offered between Watsonville and Santa Cruz.